developerstephanieb/latex_reference/01_fundamentals/09_math_mode.md

 ## The `amssymb` Package

-For additional mathematical symbols, load the `amssymb` package in the preamble.
+Use the `amssymb` package for additional mathematical symbols.

 - `\usepackage{amssymb}`: Loads the `amssymb` package, enabling additional mathematical symbols.